ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :correct: b
    :feedback_a: This is not enough passes to guarantee that a name is present.
 2 ^ 5, is 32, which is not enough elements.
 Remember that binary search takes log2 (number of elements) passes to find an item.
    :feedback_b: 2 ^ 7 is 128, which is greater than 120.
 120 passes will guarantee that the name is found or that the name is not present in the list.
 Binary search takes log2 (number of elements) to find an item.
-   :feedback_c: The item will be found in 10 passes, but there is a better answer.
+   :feedback_c: The item will certainly be found in 10 passes, but there is a better answer.
 Remember that binary search takes log2 (number of elements) passes to find an item.
-   :feedback_d: The item will be found in 12 passes, but not all 12 passes are required.
+   :feedback_d: The item will certainly be found in 12 passes, but not all 12 passes are required.
 Remember that binary search takes log2 (number of elements) passes to find an item.
    :feedback_e: This would be true if the list was searched using sequential search.
 Binary search only requires log2 (number of elements) to find an item.